What Is A Union Jack Bet?

-Because E features in half of the eight trebles in a Union Jack bet, it is normally a good idea to save this place for the selection you fancy the most.
+Because selection E features in half of the eight trebles in the full bet, it is normally a good idea to save this place for the selection you fancy the most.

-Alternatively, you could pick the selection that is priced up at the shortest odds in the belief it has the best chance of winning.
+Alternatively, you could pick the selection that is priced up at the shortest odds in the belief it has the best chance of winning according to the markets.
 Or you could pick the selection with the biggest odds in the hope it wins and gives you the best chance of winning the most amount of money.

-However, you can also place each-way Union Jack bets.
-To work out how much one of these costs, simply double the stake of your win Union Jack bet.
+However, you can also place each-way versions of the bets.
+To work out how much one of these costs, simply double the stake of your win bet.

-If you simply have a sum of money you want to stake on a Union Jack bet.
-You can work out how much to stake on each bet by dividing that sum by 8 for a win Union Jack bet or 16 for an each-way Union Jack bet.
-For example, if you have £20, you could have a £2.50 win Union Jack bet or a £1.25 each-way Union Jack bet.
+If you simply have a sum of money you want to stake on a Union Jack, you can work out how much to stake on each bet by dividing that sum by 8 for a win Union Jack bet or 16 for an each-way Union Jack bet.
+For example, if you have £20, you could have a £2.50 win bet or a £1.25 each-way bet.

 A Union Jack is simply eight trebles.
 It’s unlikely all your selections will be the same price but, for the purpose of showing you how to work out your winnings from each treble, we’ll say each selection is 2/1.